-However, in a bid to make it more attractive to those not looking to spend £300 / $300 / AU$450 on a smartwatch, the Versa comes with a price point that much easier on the wallet by removing some of what made the Ionic more of a premium purchase, such as GPS.
+In a bid to make a Fitbit smartwatch more attractive to those not looking to spend £300 / $300 / AU$450, the Versa comes with a price point that much easier on the wallet by removing some of what made the Ionic more of a premium purchase.
+That includes features like GPS.

 - The Fitbit versa costs £199.99 / $199.95 / AU$299.95

 - It's the cheaper alternative to its bigger brother, the Fitbit Ionic